and the 'Trouble' with Point of View

 Croesus was overjoyed to receive this clear, direct answer of the Delphic Oracle.

-He quickly assembled his troops and his army set out to conquer Persia.
+He assembled his troops and his army set out to conquer Persia.

 The Lydians crossed the river Halys and the Persians were attacked.
 However, things did not turn out as Croesus expected.
 One thing led to another and Croesus was defeated by Cyrus and Croesus' whole empire was destroyed.

-Cyrus, the Persian victor, intended to burn Croesus alive.
+Cyrus, the Persian-ruler and victor, intended to burn Croesus alive.

 He tied him to a chair and placed him on a pyre of wood.